 OBTAINING A U.S. VISA STICKER/STAMP

-Students wishing to apply for a U.S. entry visa sticker/stamp should review all the information listed on the U.S. Department of State (DOS) website prior to their visa sticker/stamp application.
-Additionally, students should plan on applying at a U.S. Embassy/Consulate in their home country, follow the instructions listed by DOS, and check visa interview appointment wait times.
+Students wishing to apply for a U.S. entry visa sticker/stamp should review all the information listed on the U.S. Department of State (DOS) website before submitting their visa sticker/stamp application.
+Additionally, students should plan to apply at a U.S. Embassy/Consulate in their home country, follow the instructions listed by DOS, and check visa interview appointment wait times.
 NOTE: Students cannot apply for a visa sticker/stamp from inside the U.S.

 - NOTE: Each individual intending to enter the U.S. under F or J status, whether F-1 and F-2 or J-1 and J-2, is required to submit their own visa sticker/stamp application.